Samah-00/SaveTheKing/README.txt

 To move between the four characters, press the p key on the keyboard.
 The default character is the king, (king --press p--> mage --press p--> warrior --press p--> thief --press p--> king again) To move a character, press the arrows' keys on the keyboard.
+If you want to exit the game, press "Escape" button.
+If you tried to close the game using the "X" in the window panel, this will reload the game.
 ---------------------------------------------------------------------------------------------------------
 ------------------------------------------------- Design ------------------------------------------------
 ---------------------------------------------------------------------------------------------------------